tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

   <a href="/wp-content/uploads/blogs/All/ConfigFileStart.JPG?mtime=1296005818"><img alt="" src="/wp-content/uploads/blogs/All/ConfigFileStart.JPG?mtime=1296005818" width="730" height="245" /></a>
 </div>

-Let’s break it down!
+Let's break it down!

 **General Configuration Settings**

 The first section is general settings.
 Here are a few to pay attention to.

 **DSN:** This is the connection string to the ReportServer database.
-It’s encrypted.
+It's encrypted.

 **MaxActiveReqForOneUser:** The number of reports one user can process at one time.
 The default is 20.
-It’s hard to believe a user could run that many concurrent reports, but it is possible.
+It's hard to believe a user could run that many concurrent reports, but it is possible.

 **DatabaseQueryTimeout:** This determines how long it takes a connection to time out.
 This is in seconds, and the default is 120.